artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

   <img src="Images/Buttons.png" width=40% height=40%>
 </p>

 6. In the cache tab, write down the number of misses, hits, and writebacks you have at the starting point of the loop to be analyzed, as this will be the initial value from which we will count the misses and accesses of the loop to be analyzed.
-In the figure you can see that Hits=81, Misses=76 and Writebacks=69.
+In the figure you can see that:

+ * Hits = 81
+ * Misses = 76
+ * Writebacks 69

 <div align="center">
   <img src="https://github.com/user-attachments/assets/3b95daaf-ff89-4b52-bee7-49dc4b7b8e14" alt="image">